 If your users rely on batch processing or have special processing needs, you might want to set up more than one queue.
 You can customize batch queues to handle specialized jobs by specifying performance and resource options for jobs in the queue.

-Figure 14.2 shows a configuration of several queues, each customized to process certain types of batch jobs.
+Figure 14.2, "Multiple Batch Queues with Special Resource and Performance Options" shows a configuration of several queues, each customized to process certain types of batch jobs.

 Figure 14.2.
 Multiple Batch Queues with Special Resource and Performance Options